Classification Trees

 ax.set_ylabel("Accuracy")

-ax.plot(ccp_alphas, validation_scores, marker="o", label="validation", drawstyle="steps-post")
+ax.plot(ccp_alphas, cv_scores, marker="o", label="K-fold CV", drawstyle="steps-post")

 ax.legend()